VerifiableAutonomy/TORCSLink/README.md

 This robot plugin for [TORCS](http://torcs.sourceforge.net/) allows you to develop a vehicle control system in MATLAB and Simulink.
 An example Simulink model is provided which demonstrates an Automatic Cruise Control system.

-Currently, Windows is the only supported platform, but a Linux version is under development...
+Tested on Windows 7 x64 and Xubuntu 14.04.1 with MATLAB R2014b.

-## Set up
+## Set up - Windows
 1. Download the TORCS source files and compile them as detailed [here](http://torcs.sourceforge.net/index.php?artid=3&name=Sections&op=viewarticle#linux-src-all-win) (Note, there may be some minor bug fixes needed depending on your version of Visual Studio)